 4 – The Surge 2:

-This addition to our list of Dark Souls alternatives is truly a great offering that fans of the RPG genre will love.
+This Sci-Fi addition to our list of Dark Souls alternatives is truly one of the best games that fans of the RPG genre will love.
 It’s set in a dystopian future where humans have exhausted the world’s resources.
 Its well-appreciated prequel is also a great option, but this successor features an expanded arsenal of weapons, armors, abilities, implants, and drones to build your character.
 Moreover, it’s set in a bigger and more diverse world that challenges you to survive as you unravel its hidden secrets.
-Its brutal melee combat and its colossal boss battles are something that will definitely get any Dark Souls fan hooked.
+Its brutal melee combat and its colossal boss battles are something that will definitely get you hooked.
 You can grab this game for PC, PS4 and Xbox One.

 5 – Dead Cells: